bluerobotics/ping-viewer/Home.md

 # Welcome to the Ping Viewer wiki!

+## **This documentation is a work-in-progress.
+Content may not be accurate and is subject to change**

-Ping Viewer is the Graphical User Interface for the Blue Robotics Ping Echosounder.
+Ping Viewer is the graphical user interface for the Blue Robotics Ping Echosounder.
 This application allows you to connect, configure and view data from a Ping device.

 # Quick Start